-Paul Mitchell The School Rhode Island admits as regular students those who are high school graduates or holders of high school graduation equivalency certificates and persons who are able the age of compulsory school attendance in the state (17 years).
-To be eligible for the State Board Exam, an applicant must be eighteen (18) years of age.
-Paul Mitchell The School Rhode Island does not accept ability to benefit (ATB) students at this time.
+Paul Mitchell The School Danbury admits as regular students those who are high school graduates or holders of high school graduation equivalency certificates (GEDs).
+Paul Mitchell The School Danbury does not accept ability to benefit (ATB) students at this time.
+In order to take the state board the applicants must be at least sixteen (16) of age.